Dr Robert McKay

 Senior Lecturer in English Literature

-I won the University of Sheffield Senate Award for Teaching Excellence in 2009.
-My main teaching interests are in the Modern and Contemporary periods, in Critical Theory and film.
-I have convened level 3 modules based on my research: Theory, Animals and the Environment; Animals Writes: Beasts and Humans in 20th Century Literature; and No Animals Were Harmed in the Making of this Module and my MA module: Interpret the Brutes: The Animal in Postcolonial Fiction and the Writings of Race.
+My main teaching interests are in the Modern and Contemporary periods, in film, and in introducing students to literature and theory.
+I have convened level four modules based on my research: Theory, Animals and the Environment; Animals Writes: Beasts and Humans in 20th Century Literature; my MA module: Interpret the Brutes: The Animal in Postcolonial Fiction and the Writings of Race; and No Animals Were Harmed in the Making of this Module.
+Students on the latter have collaborated with others from several other universities to produce ZooScope: The Animals in Film Archive.

-My current graduate research supervision includes a project on human-animal relations in mid-20th century culture, one on myth and animality in contemporary Native American fiction and another on grieving and animal bodies in contemporary American writing.
+My recent graduate research supervision includes a projects on human-animal relations in mid-20th century culture, on myth and animality in contemporary Native American fiction, on grieving and animal bodies in contemporary writing and on meat and the idea of animals as resources 1800-2000.
 I would especially welcome enquiries about projects to study the representation of animals and/or the environment more broadly in any literary form or period or in critical theory.
 I am generally interested in projects focusing on any area of post-1945 fiction in English, or on critical theory.

 - The Animal Studies Group, Killing Animals (Urbana and Chicago, IL: University of Illinois Press, 2006)